What Causes Calcium Deposits?

 - Ultrasound: Images obtained through ultrasound can help your doctor evaluate the blood flow and extent of blockage in your leg arteries.

-- Exercise stress test: It involves walking on a treadmill, usually for 5 minutes or until you must stop due to discomfort in your legs.
+- Exercise stress test: It involves walking on a treadmill, usually for five minutes, or until you must stop due to discomfort in your legs.

 - Magnetic resonance imaging (MRI): The test makes use of magnetic fields and radio waves to show blockages inside your arteries.